hamxiaoz/10x-developer/typescript.md

 # TypeScript

-Is this similar to Swift??
+- Is this similar to Swift??

 #### Notes
 - By default members in a class are public
+- Do we put return type when defining function?